Keeping many secrets within the pages, If We Were Villains by M.L. Rio is a ride and a half.

-Picking up If We Were Villains by M.L.
-Rio, I had no idea what I was getting myself in for.
+As a fair warning, this book hurts and yet you’ll struggle to put it down.
+I had no idea what I was getting myself in for.
 This book review took days to come together, just as I tried to scramble my thoughts together.
 In short, I loved it.
-It was a book I couldn’t put down.
 I was hooked from the first chapter, and I fell head over heels for If We Were Villains.

 If you’re interested in the long version of my love for If We Were Villains, keep reading.